 are of increasing level to divide groups made up of items of the level beneath it.

-While it’s pretty easy to use JSON, XML, or YAML to serialize data, sometimes less robust solution is okay.
+While it’s pretty easy to use JSON, XML, or YAML to serialize data, sometimes a less robust solution is okay.
 For example, you could use :

 to join a key and value pair and then ;